leefuller23/www/content/about.md

 Self-hosting geek

-This site is just a collection of notes, personal reminders and garbage.
+This site is just a collection of notes, personal reminders and trash.

 ---